CoryLR/COVID-19-Trend-Map/dev-journal/documents/Executive Summary COVID-19-Watch.md

     - [Data Flow:](#data-flow)
   - [Acknowledgements & Technologies Used](#acknowledgements--technologies-used)

-## Problem & Purpose
+## Purpose

+This project is meant to encourage our fellow U.S. Citizens to take COVID-19 more seriously by enabling direct access to local, easy-to-understand COVID-19 trends.

-Many people see a statistic on the national News like "there have now been 5 million cases in the US" and find it hard to personally connect to that number.
+Many people see a statistic on the national News such as "there have now been 5 million cases in the US" and find it hard to personally connect to that number.
 It's hard to conceptualize.
 However, when someone sees "*Your County* is reporting 500 new cases of COVID-19 in the past week", that's a lot easier to connect to and comprehend.

-This project is meant to encourage our fellow U.S. Citizens to take COVID-19 more seriously by enabling direct access to local, easy-to-understand COVID-19 trends.

 ## Solution